adrianskelton/Project1/README.md

 ### Future Implementations

 I would like that the review on the home page will be scrollable to show more than one review.
-I would to improve the
+I would to improve the performance of the website, when I ran lighthouse I could see that a few things were slowing down the site.

 ### Accessibility